thor-harsh/Project--Hadoop-31/README.md

 **What is Spark Streaming**?<br></br>
 Spark Streaming is the previous generation of Spark’s streaming engine.
 There are no longer updates to Spark Streaming and it’s a legacy project.
 There is a newer and easier to use streaming engine in Spark called Structured Streaming.
 You should use Spark Structured Streaming for your streaming applications and pipelines.<br></br>

-Spark SQL includes a cost-based optimizer, columnar storage and code generation to make queries fast.
-At the same time, it scales to thousands of nodes and multi hour queries using the Spark engine, which provides full mid-query fault tolerance.
-Don't worry about using a different engine for historical data.<br></br>

 **What is Breadth First Search**?<br></br>